WalletConnect/WalletConnectUnity/README.md

 ## Installation

-*To use WalletConnectUnity, you would need Unity2019.4.28f1 or above.*
+*To use WalletConnectUnity, you would need Unity 2021.3 or above.*

 After making a new project in Unity, you will need to download WalletConnectUnity from this repo by cloning it, forking it, or downloading as a zip file.
 Take the contents of the Assets folder in the repo and place it in your Unity Project.